By Organitek

 Identifying a plant copper deficiency can be a bit tricky because it’s an uncommon occurrence but as the deficiency progresses, you will start to see color and leaf texture changes that are unique to a lack of Copper.

-The veins and petioles (leaf stems) start turning purple, and the leaf tips might twist or curl (similar to a Zinc deficiency).
+• The veins and petioles (leaf stems) start turning purple, and the leaf tips might twist or curl (similar to a Zinc deficiency).
 Newer growth may also start to exhibit a mild chlorosis or a yellowing.

-Learn how to fix Copper deficiency
+Learn How to Fix Copper Deficiency

 Boron deficiency (B)

 Even though Boron deficiencies are uncommon, they are not to be taken lightly.
 A lack of Boron can wreak havoc on your plants and significantly affect bud quality and yield.
+In the early stages, boron deficiency may seem relatively harmless, but as it progresses, symptoms worsen:

-You should also keep an eye out for deformed new growth such as twisted stems or curling leaves.
+• Keep an eye out for deformed new growth such as twisted stems or curling leaves.

-At this point, you need to touch the plant to see if the stems have started to become brittle and possibly even feel hollow or collapsed in areas.
+• You need to touch the plant to see if the stems have started to become brittle and possibly even feel hollow or collapsed in areas.

-Learn how to fix Boron deficiency
+Learn How to Fix Boron Deficiency

 Manganese deficiency (Mn)